KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MagicMover by Lavve](https://github.com/Lavve/MMM-MagicMover)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-MagicMover.js`: Replace it with `MagicMirror²`.

 ## [MagicPlugins by nhubbard]()

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ## [MMM-MagicSuperHero by Lavve](https://github.com/Lavve/MMM-MagicSuperHero)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-MarineWeather by grenagit](https://github.com/grenagit/MMM-MarineWeather)